FuzzyLypt/BankAccountSystem/README.md

 # 🏦 Bank Account System

-A Java practice project simulating a basic banking system.
-It models a `Bank` object that holds multiple accounts, each with their own attributes, and supports core operations like deposits, withdrawals, and overdraft/error handling.
+This is a small Java practice project simulating a basic banking system.
+It models a `Bank` object that can hold multiple accounts, each with their own attributes, and supports core operations like deposits, withdrawals, transfers, and overdraft/error handling.

 ---